 Providing answers for a concerned audience

-Patty Macdonald, a Bridgenorth resident, says she was inspired to attend the Schindler lecture to learn more about freshwater ecosystems because she worries about starry stonewort, an aggressive type of macro-algae growing in Lake Scugog.
+Patty Macdonald, a Bridgenorth resident, says she was inspired to attend the Schindler lecture to learn more about freshwater ecosystems because she worries about starry stonewort, an aggressive type of macro-algae growing in Stoney Lake.
 Ms. Macdonald says she is hopeful that TARP will make a meaningful difference.

 “The window of opportunity for change are getting smaller and smaller,” says Ms. Macdonald.
 “Changes to biodiversity, fish populations, it’s all connected.
 We cannot afford to waste another summer trying to figure this out.”